inasafe/inasafe-doc/docs/source/training/test_data.rst

 At the same place you can also change the name of the Docker Container.

-If you just want to start a sync container with any other secret start :command:`rundocker.sh` with an added SECRET afterwards
+If you just want to start a sync container with any other secret start :command:`rundocker.sh` with an added SECRET added as argument:
 ::

   ./rundocker.sh THISISMYSECRET